openlawteam/tribute-contracts/docker/README.md

 [the graph]: https://thegraph.com/docs/quick-start#1.-set-up-ganache-cli

-In a new terminal window, `truffle deploy --network=ganache` and copy the `DaoFactory` and `BankFactory` contract addresses and block numbers into the respective `address` and `startBlock` (important: make sure the block number starts from 1 previous block, for example, if the block number is 19 add 18 as the `startBlock`) for each source in `/subgraph.yaml`.
+In a new terminal window, `truffle deploy --network ganache` and copy the `DaoFactory` contract address and block number into the respective `address` and `startBlock` (important: make sure the block number starts from 1 previous block, for example, if the block number is 19 add 18 as the `startBlock`) for the `DaoFactory` source in `subgraph/subgraph.yaml`.

 Then, `cd docker/` and `docker-compose up`.